rushout09/AutoTrader/ReadMe.md

 This repo contains scripts to trade using Zerodha's KITE API.

-### Todos (long term):

-1. Send alerts on transactions/orders.
-2. Get user input to confirm order transaction via call or message.
-3. Automate accounting.
-Add script to use `db.log` to generate report.
-4. Include the past results in ReadMe.

 ### Why AutoTrader for passive income in medium term.

-- The disciplined compounding, low risk and low time/effort nature of makes it a good passive income tool (medium term).
+- The automatic disciplined compounding, low risk and low time/effort nature of makes it a good passive income tool (medium term).
 - Intraday trading based on technical analysis is also a good passive income tool (once you have mastered it).
-However, requires more time/effort and has more risk.
+However, requires more manual time/effort and has more risk.

 ### Pros of AutoTrader.

-- Disciplined Compounding: The biggest advantage of autotrader is that the least amount of human emotions, time, and effort will be involved, allowing small profits to compound over a long period of time without interruptions.
+- Disciplined Compounding without manual intervention: The biggest advantage of autotrader is that the least amount of human emotions, time, and effort will be involved, allowing small profits to compound over a long period of time without interruptions.
 - Low Risk: The algorithm, the instrument of trade, and the margins/units are selected to have the least possibility of losing money.